superhaNds/cwfs/README.md

     Extrinsic full CwFs with Pi types and universe a la Russell.

-It is a work in progress, there are some unfinished definitions, especially for the dependently typed developments.
+This is a work in progress; there are some unfinished definitions, especially for the dependently typed developments.